 Toll credits do not generate new money.
-Instead, they can be used as a "soft match" substitute for the nonfederal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.
+Instead, they can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.

-B. Project Descri ption Objectives Implement MTC's Routine Accommodations Policy (Complete Streets) to assist and encourage local jurisdictions to consider the needs of bicyclists and pedestrians in planning and project development.
-Help to achieve Plan Bay Area goals related to CO2 reduction, active transportation, safety, mobility.
-Implement and oversee a regionally connected bike share transportation system in the Bay Area.
-Provide active transportation policy for programming regional discretionary funding for the One Bay Area Grant Program (OBAG).
-Provide technical and policy direction for the state Active Transportation Program (ATP).
-Description Collect and analyze performance measure data for levels of active transportation (bicycle and pedestrian counts).
-MTC's Routine Accommodations Policy (MTC Resolution No. 3765) calls for local agencies to plan for all roadway users' needs in planning and project development.
-The Complete Streets Checkblist is required to be completed by: development.
-The Complete Streets Checklist is required to be completed by agencies receiving regional discretionary funding for project that affect the travel way.
-MPOs develop a Sustainable Communities Strategy to house the region's population and reach per capita greenhouse gas emissions reduction (GHG) targets per Senate Bill 375.
+- Implement MTC's Routine Accommodations Policy (Complete Streets) to assist and encourage local jurisdictions to consider the needs of bicyclists and pedestrians in planning and project development. - Help to achieve Plan Bay Area goals related to CO2 reduction, active transportation, safety, mobility. - Implement and oversee a regionally connected bike share transportation system in the Bay Area. - Provide active transportation policy for programming regional discretionary funding for the One Bay Area Grant Program (OBAG). - Provide technical and policy direction for the state Active Transportation Program (ATP). - Collect and analyze performance measure data for levels of active transportation (bicycle and pedestrian counts).

+- MTC's Routine Accommodations Policy (MTC Resolution No. 3765) calls for local agencies to plan for all roadway users' needs in planning and project development.
+The Complete Streets Checklist is required to be completed by agencies receiving regional discretionary funding for project that affect the travel way. - MPOs develop a Sustainable Communities Strategy to house the region's population and reach per capita greenhouse gas emissions reduction (GHG) targets per Senate Bill 375.
 Bicycling and walking are components to achieving these targets.

-Planning Factors Addressed • Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; • Increase the safety of the transportation system for motorized and non- motorized users; • Increase the security of the transportation system for motorized and non- motorized users; • Increase the accessibility and mobility of people and for freight; • Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; • Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; • Promote efficient system management and operation; • Emphasize the preservation of the existing transportation system; • Improve the resiliency and reliability of the transportation system; • Reduce or mitigate storm water impacts of surface transportation; - Enhance travel and termine
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and non-motorized users: - Increase the security of the transportation system for motorized and non-motorized users; - Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - Promote efficient system management and operation; - Emphasize the preservation of the existing transportation system; - Improve the resiliency and reliability of the transportation system; - Reduce or mitigate storm water impacts of surface transportation; - Enhance travel and tourism.